romanh-git/fastapi-mobile-emulator-demo/README.md

 *   **Basic Authentication:** Login is a simple password check.
 No proper session management (like JWT) or password hashing is implemented.
 *   **Error Handling:** Basic error handling is included, but could be more robust for production scenarios.
 *   **Ollama Dependency:** The application requires a running Ollama instance configured as specified.

+## AI Assistance Acknowledgement

+Significant portions of the code and documentation in this project (including file structures, function logic, this README) were generated with the assistance of large language models (e.g., Google Gemini).

+AI was used as a tool for:
+*   Generating initial code based on prompts.
+*   Assisting with boilerplate code writing.
+*   Providing suggestions for logic and implementation.
+*   Generating documentation drafts.

+All AI-generated code was reviewed, tested, and modified by the developer.